optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_use_the_dashboard.rst

 .. _dashboard:

 ========================
-How To Use the Dashboard
+How to use the dashboard
 ========================

 Overview